 Price:(28.5 lb bag)

 The major downside to this product is its price.
 It’s expensive for dry dog food.
-Some owners said their dogs didn’t care for the taste, but many others expressed their dogs wolfed it down.
+Some owners said their dogs didn’t care for the taste, but many others expressed that their dogs wolfed it down.

 - Protein: 33%